 Go Shopping At Queensbay Mall

-If you still want to explore some shopping centres in Penang, then Queensbay Mall will be your another choice to spend your money.
+If you still want to explore shopping centers in Penang, then Queensbay Mall will be your other choice to spend your money.

-If you really like windows shopping or if you want to buy some souvenirs, you may visit this mall.
-You can also find some restaurants inside the mall if you really wonder how Malaysian foods taste like.
+If you really like window shopping or if you want to buy some souvenirs, you may visit this mall.
+You can also find restaurants inside the mall if you really wonder how Malaysian foods taste like.

 Relax At Batu Ferringhi Beach

 Penang has numerous beaches on the island.
 You will be hard-pressed to pick the best one.
 With so many top-class resorts that have decided to open a shop in and around Batu Ferringhi beach, I will go with Batu Ferringhi beach.